2022 Kharkiv counteroffensive

-On 6 September 2022, the Armed Forces of Ukraine launched a major counteroffensive (Note: Sometimes called the Kharkiv counteroffensive or, in Ukrainian sources, the Slobozhanshchyna counteroffensive (Слобожанський контрнаступ)) against the Russian military during the Russian invasion of Ukraine.
+On 6 September 2022, the Armed Forces of Ukraine launched a major counteroffensive (Note: Sometimes called the Kharkiv counteroffensive or, in Ukrainian sources, the Slobozhanshchyna counteroffensive (Слобожанський контрнаступ)) against the Russian military during the Russo-Ukrainian war.
 As Ukraine announced the start of the Kherson counteroffensive in southern Ukraine in late August, Ukrainian forces also began a second counteroffensive in early September in Kharkiv Oblast, in eastern Ukraine.

 As the Ukrainian military broke through Russian defensive lines, it recaptured multiple cities in a matter of days.
 On 7 September, the second day of the counteroffensive, the Ukrainian military advanced over 20 km into Russian-held territory.
 The next day, Ukraine recaptured Balakliia and Shevchenkove as Russian forces withdrew and fled.
 On the 9th, Russia began announcing for evacuations in nearby areas as the Ukrainian military continued its advance.
 The next day, Ukraine retook the key cities of Izium and Kupiansk, securing access to the Oskil River.
 By the 11th, Ukraine successfully advanced up to 70 km from the pre-counteroffensive front line.
 In turn, Russia's defence ministry announced the withdrawal of all forces west of the Oskil.

 The pace of the counteroffensive then began to slow, but continued until early October.
 By 13 September, the Ukrainian military continued advancing and crossed the Oskil River.
 Fighting continued over the next two weeks as Ukraine advanced and recaptured smaller villages.
 By 26 September, Ukraine retook Kupiansk-Vuzlovyi on the east of the Oskil, securing its presence on both sides of the river.
 By late September, Ukraine began encircling the city of Lyman before capturing it on 1 October.

 During the offensive, Ukraine retook over 500 settlements and 12,000 square kilometers of territory in the Kharkiv region.
 This blitzkrieg disrupted Russian supply lines and significantly hindered its operations in the war.
 It also served as a morale boost for Ukraine, as it continued to receive Western military aid during the war.